ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Extensions can define a new HTTP header to register a context ID with the peer endpoint.

-As an example, let's use an extension that conveys the time at which a UDP packet was received.
+As an example, take an extension that conveys the time at which a UDP packet was received.
 The extension would first define the format of its HTTP Datagram Context Payload field: